ibm-cloud-docs/power-iaas/faq.md

 [^3]: For more information about performing an upgrade, see [57xxSS1 Option 1 or Option 3 in *ERROR - Tips Before Reinstallation](https://www.ibm.com/support/pages/57xxss1-option-1-or-option-3-error-tips-reinstallation){: external}.

-[^4]: This image supports IBM Power10 systems only.
-However, you can create a custom image or upgrade your IBM i virtual server instance (VSI) by downloading the media from [Entitled Systems Support (ESS)](https://www.ibm.com/servers/eserver/ess/landing/landing-page) and by navigating to **My entitled software** > **IBM i Evaluation and NLV Download section**.

-[^4x]: This image supports IBM Power10 systems only.
-However, you can create a custom image or upgrade your IBM i virtual server instance (VSI) by downloading the media from [Entitled Systems Support (ESS)](https://www.ibm.com/servers/eserver/ess/landing/landing-page) and by navigating to **My entitled software** > **IBM i Evaluation and NLV Download section**.

-[^4y]: This image supports IBM Power10 systems only.
-However, you can create a custom image or upgrade your IBM i virtual server instance (VSI) by downloading the media from [Entitled Systems Support (ESS)](https://www.ibm.com/servers/eserver/ess/landing/landing-page) and by navigating to **My entitled software** > **IBM i Evaluation and NLV Download section**.

-[^5]: IBM i 7.3 & 7.2 on Power Virtual Server ended normal support on 1 October 2023 and are supported via paid service extension only.
+[^5]: IBM i 7.3 and 7.2 on Power Virtual Server ended normal support on 1 October 2023 and are supported via paid service extension only.
 Please refer to the [IBM i lifecycle](https://www.ibm.com/support/pages/release-life-cycle){: external} page for upcoming EoL dates and prepare to upgrade to a later version.

-[^5A]: IBM i 7.3 & 7.2 on Power Virtual Server ended normal support on 1 October 2023 and are supported via paid service extension only.
+[^5A]: IBM i 7.3 and 7.2 on Power Virtual Server ended normal support on 1 October 2023 and are supported via paid service extension only.
 Please refer to the [IBM i lifecycle](https://www.ibm.com/support/pages/release-life-cycle){: external} page for upcoming EoL dates and prepare to upgrade to a later version.

+The IBM i 7.4, 7.5, 7.6, and COR OS images support Power10 and later systems.
+However, you can create a custom image or upgrade your IBM i virtual server instance (VSI) by downloading the media from [Entitled Systems Support (ESS)](https://www.ibm.com/servers/eserver/ess/landing/landing-page) and by navigating to **My entitled software** > **IBM i Evaluation and NLV Download** section.
+{: note}